saptarshibasu/azure-study/README.md

 * Hybrid (local datacenter and Azure Virtual Network) connectivity options -
   * **Site-to-Site (S2S)** - Established between your on-premises VPN device and an Azure VPN Gateway that is deployed in a virtual network
-  * **Point to Site (P2S)** - Established between a virtual network and a single computer in your network
+  * **Point to Site (P2S)** - Established between a Azure VPN Gateway and a single computer in your network
-  * **Express Route** - Established between your network and Azure, through an ExpressRoute partner.
+  * **Express Route** - Established between your network and Azure Expressroute Gateway, through an ExpressRoute partner.
 This connection is private.
 Traffic does not go over the internet
 * **Site-to-Site (S2S)**
   * A VPN Gateway needs to be created in Azure with a public IP assigned to it
   * The enterprise datacenter needs to have a VPN device with a public IP assigned and it cannot be behind a NAT